alecthegeek/git-workshop/21-Servers_and_WebUIs.md

 [Atlassian Fisheye 2.2 has support for Git and Clearcase](http://www.clearvision-cm.com/clearvision-news/atlassian-fisheye-2.2-adds-support-for-git-and-ibm-rational-clearcase.html)

 ## ViewVC
-TODO: Is Git support ready yet?
-On an experimental branch?
+Not supporting Git yet.
+[Discussion](http://viewvc.tigris.org/ds/viewMessage.do?dsForumId=4255&dsMessageId=2413932) does not seem to indicate plans to support Git.

 ## Gerrit
 Tool for code reviews.